We have been supporting people with cancer and their whānau since 1929.

 Debra Elgar - Central Districts Division, Chief Executive

-With an extensive background and career in the health sector and experience in management and consulting; Cancer Society Central Districts newly appointed Chief Executive Debra Elgar is well qualified for the role.
+An extensive background and career in the health sector plus experience in management and consulting in the private health sector; Cancer Society Central Districts Chief Executive Debra Elgar is well qualified for the role with both her clinical and management background that fits well with the society.

 Her association with the Cancer Society isn’t new, having first become involved with the charity during her 20s when training as a nurse in Wellington; she recalls her nursing class being visited by a representative from Cancer Society Wellington, on a volunteer recruitment drive “It seemed a really good idea at the time, so I joined, and now, well quite a few years later, I’m still involved” she said.

-She has spent time serving on the Wanganui Centre executive committee and has also held positions on the Central Districts Divisional executive.
+She has spent time serving on the Whanganui Centre executive committee and has also held advisory positions for the Central Districts Divisional executive.

 Pamela Murphy - Gisborne Executive Committee President